Coudji/UnityGameTestForArc/README.md

 4. The game relies on FishNet and Steamworks.
 Ensure these packages are installed through the Package Manager.

 Scripts now use the `Arc.*` namespaces.
 Update any of your own scripts to use these namespaces if you extend the project.

+## Unity Notes

+After pulling the repository:

+1. Open the project with Unity to regenerate `.meta` files for new scripts.
+2. Remove any components referencing the deleted `ServerConnection` script.
+3. Ensure FishNet and Steamworks packages are installed via the Package Manager.